 Location-based grant funding

 The Local Energy Scheme supports and funds renewable energy projects across the West of England.
 This Scheme is helping to deliver commitments to increase renewable energy generation, decarbonise local energy systems and support local communities in the West of England.
 The scheme has had 2 rounds, awarding money to ambitious projects.
-To request an application form please email renewables@westofengland-ca.gov.uk The application submission window will be open from 18 March and closes at 12 noon on Tuesday 26 March 2024.
-Grant award will be made by 29th April 2024.
+To request an application form please email renewables@westofengland-ca.gov.uk **The revenue round for this funding closed on 26 March, with grant awards made by 29th April 2024.
+However, a capital round is on the way (expected in the next 3 months).
+Please note this funding is only available to groups in the West of England Combined Authority area so that is Bristol, Bath and North East Somerset and South Gloucestershire.

 Bristol City Leap Community Energy Fund